zanemountcastle/Signal-iOS/README.md

 The user is unaware of the messages being sent back and forth between two application hosts, since the application automatically filters out messages that match the Flowmoji bogus message format.

+This is not the offical Signal iOS application!
+For the most up-to-date and secure source code, see [here](https://github.com/WhisperSystems/Signal-iOS).

 ## Cryptography Notice

 This distribution includes cryptographic software.
 The country in which you currently reside may have restrictions on the import, possession, use, and/or re-export to another country, of encryption software.